Crohn’s disease is a type of inflammatory bowel disease (IBD). It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

 eye pain or redness

-If Crohn’s affects the small intestine, a person may experience the following:
+If Crohn’s disease affects the small intestine, a person may experience the following:

 urinary tract infections

 According to the National Organization for Rare Disorders (NORD), Crohn’s disease in children can lead to:

 - abdominal pain

 - loss of appetite, which can affect growth and weight gain